towersvault/shinpokered/README.md

   - press SELECT when facing a shrub or grass tile to use cut
   - press SELECT in a dark area to light it with flash
   - in all other instances, pressing select activates strength
-- Press SELECT while holding A to automatically get on/off your bike or use the best rod in your inventory
+- Press and hold A then press SELECT to automatically get on/off your bike or use the best rod in your inventory
 - You can now check DVs or stat exp by holding down a button and entering the status screen
   - hold SELECT for stat exp
   - hold START for DVs